Research Grants

 Recent Grant Allocations

 OAHS continues to support the VCH Oxfordshire project.
-In addition, grants have given to: The last three have been completed and short reports are lodged here (click to read).
+In addition, grants have given to: Short reports are lodged here (click to read).

 Examples Of Previous Projects Grant-aided By OAHS